99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 AWS AppSync:
 build scalable applications that require real-time updates on a range of data sources, including Amazon DynamoDB.

+AWS Serverless Application Repository (SAR):
+SAM Templates, publicly share applications with everyone or privately share them with specific AWS accounts. for example for common infrastrucutres.

 ---
 # AWS Security